mbzhuang/WikipediaBiasAnalysis/README.md

 ### Results and Discussion:

-1. I performed analysis on how the coverage of politicians on Wikipedia and the quality of
+1. The countries with the greatest and least coverage of politicians on Wikipedia compared to their population

-2. eee
+Most countries appear on top of the list in terms of number of articles divided by population are the countries of least population.
+Similarly, most countries on the bottom of the list in terms of number of articles divided by population are the countries of highest population, for instance, China, India, Indonesia, and Bangladesh.
+Not a lot information

+2. The countries with the highest and lowest proportion of high quality articles about politicians.

 ### Organization of the project